andrasq/node-qfputs/Readme.md

 Append the string to the file.
 Newline termination is presumed, but not checked.
 This call is intended for bulk transport of newline delimited data.
+The caller is responsible for splitting the bulk data on line boundaries.

 The callback is called as soon as the data is buffered, not when written.
 Use fflush() to test for write errors.